About the Course

 Tinkering has recently been introduced into the educational field as a potential driver of creativity, excitement, and innovation in science learning.
 It is seen by many as an effective means to engage in exploring STEM concepts, practices and phenomena.
 For over a decade, the Exploratorium has been developing science-rich tinkering activities.
 Working with learning scientists, we have identified a set of design principles and indicators of learning that can help you to integrate tinkering activities into your elementary and middle school science programs.

 Tinkering typically blends the high- and low-tech tools of science along with a strong aesthetic dimension that supports self-expression among children as well as adults.
 This course focuses on key design elements of high quality, science-rich tinkering activities, along with helpful facilitation strategies, and tips for organizing the learning environment.
 Selected tinkering activities are centered on circuits for this course.
-We will review the ways in which tinkering supports science learning by providing opportunities to deepen engagement, intentionality, innovation, collaboration, and understanding.
-This course will excite you, inspire you, and get you tinkering in no time.NOTE: This is a hands-on workshop, so you will need to obtain or purchase course materials as soon as possible.
+We review the ways in which tinkering supports science learning by providing opportunities to deepen engagement, intentionality, innovation, collaboration, and understanding.
+This course will excite you, inspire you, and get you tinkering in no time.NOTE: This is a hands-on workshop, so you need to obtain or purchase course materials as soon as possible.

 Material bundles are available from the Exploratorium store online at www.artoftinkering.com